supermikol/word-tree/README.md

 ## Pre-req
 *Dataset files*
 This repo does not include a dataset.
-For instructions on how to load CSV data to Postgres DB, please refer to the jupyter notebook titled `wordtree_analysis.ipynb`
+For instructions on how to load CSV data to Postgres DB, please refer to the jupyter notebook titled `wordtree_tools.ipynb`

 Make sure current version of python is *3.6 or above*